-28 Apr Understanding the Orange County Criminal Court Process
+28 Apr Criminal Court – Understanding the Process

-For anyone facing misdemeanor or felony charges in any of the criminal court located in Orange County, California, you need to understand the basics of how the criminal court process works and what to expect even before you hire a criminal lawyer.
+Criminal court can overwhelming for anyone facing misdemeanor or felony charges, and you need to understand the basics of how the criminal court process works and what to expect even before you hire a criminal lawyer.
 No matter what type of misdemeanor you may be charged with (DUI, petty theft, domestic violence), the process is the same.
 If you are charged with a felony (drug possession, fraud, white collar crime) the process is a little more involved than that for a misdemeanor.

 Criminal Court Arraignment